DanielPa/DanielPa.EplAddIn.CodeEditor/Readme.md

 ![](2019-09-02-21-34-00.png)

 ## Building the assembly
-There a lot of ways described on the web, how to execute C# code on runtime.
+There are a lot of ways described on the web, how to execute C# code on runtime.
 The way I figured out for me is to use CSharpCodeProvider wich is derived from CodeDomProvider to get the assembly.
 ```csharp
 CSharpCodeProvider codeProvider = new CSharpCodeProvider();
 CompilerParameters parameters = new CompilerParameters();